This article is based on original content by Victoria Thomas.

 Just turn up, film listings here

-Cinema experiences don't get much more atmospheric than these monthly get togethers, where classic movies (think Jaws, Citizen Kane, Charlie Chaplin) are projected at the intimate Russet, using an old super 8 discovered in a bin.
+Cinema experiences don't get much more atmospheric than these monthly get togethers, where classic movies (think Jaws, Citizen Kane, Charlie Chaplin) are projected at one of the only film clubs in the UK to exclusively play films in their original 16mm format.

 Get your £5 monthly membership here